 11900 SE 8th St

 The Wilburton and Woodridge area is served by Station 7, built in 1985 for its close proximity to major roadways and the downtown corridor.
-This station was the home to the first Light Force company in the city in 1994.
+This station was the home to the first Light Force (a 100' ladder truck and engine responding together as one unit) company in the city in 1994.

 Station 8 - Lakemont